exyi/diplomka/diplomka/text/1-intro-0.md

 <!-- Since the [initial discovery of DNA structure](https://doi.org/10.1038/171737a0),  -->

-Nucleic acids are some of the most important molecules of molecular biology, and the study of their structure and function is critical to understanding the fundamental principles of life.
+Nucleic acids are some of the most important biological molecules, and the study of their structure and function is critical to understanding the fundamental principles of life.
 The [well known double-stranded helix](https://doi.org/10.1038/171737a0) dominates the structure of DNA, protecting its valuable information content.
 On the other hand, RNA molecules often form complicated structures, some of them can even have catalytic activity independent on proteins (<https://doi.org/10.1261%2Frna.031401.111>, <https://doi.org/10.1038%2Fnchembio.1846>).
 Similarly to the DNA helices, these complex structures are also driven by the pairwise interaction of nucleotide bases.